kubeshop/kusk-gateway/docs/installation.md

 ### Minikube cluster setup and installation with Helm

 Run the following set of commands to quickly setup Minikube-based K8s cluster and setup Kusk Gateway with Helm.

+For MacOS users: you'll need to specify the hyperkit driver, please look at [hyperkit](https://minikube.sigs.k8s.io/docs/drivers/hyperkit/) for the details.

 ```sh
 minikube start --profile kgw